 In an effort to reduce NO_x emissions in and around the NWF NAA, UDAQ has proposed the adoption of R307-315; NO_x Emissions Controls for Natural Gas-Fired Boilers 2.0-5.0 MMBtu and R307-316; NO_x Emission Controls for Natural Gas-Fired Boilers greater than 5.0 MMBtu.
 These rules both implement an emission standard of 9ppmv for natural gas-fired boilers in the NAA in the effected MMBtu ranges.
 In aggregate, these rules will apply to an estimated 2,136 boilers in the NAA which combine to emit an estimated 8.55 tpd (3,122 tpy) of NO_x emissions.
+It is important to note that these emission estimates are independent bottom-up estimates of the total potential emissions from boilers, and were determined using different datasets and methods than those used in the development of the inventories described in section 3.
+The UDAQ believes that these numbers are a more accurate representation of actual emissions from boilers within the NAA.
+However, these numbers may be different than those reported in section 3, and any future SIP credited emission reductions associated with the implementation of these rules would rely instead on the numbers reported in the inventory.
 The implementation of R307-315 and R307-316 has the potential to reduce 6.9 tpd (2,522 tpy) of these combined emissions.
 However, R307-315 and R307-316 do not require the retrofit or replacement of any boiler currently operating in the NAA, and instead require new boilers or burner replacements to meet the 9ppmv standard.
 Thus, the implementation of this rule will take place over a long period of time as the average lifespan of this equipment can be greater than 20 years.